karios-os/docs/docs/security/index.rst

 Scan Execution Explained
 ------------------------

-When you start a scan in Karios, the system doesn’t build everything from scratch.
+When you start a scan in Karios, the system doesn't build everything from scratch.
 Instead, it uses a **pre-downloaded Security Profile** that was installed during setup.
 This profile contains all the **OVAL databases** and **rules** needed to check your system.
 Think of it as a ready-made checklist that Karios always has on hand.

 **Step-by-Step Process:**